ermi20/HTML-CSS-1/lesson2/MAKEME.md

         - Make sure that you page looks nice, and that your text is readable & accessible (ARIA)
     - BEFORE you hand it in, read the [Style guide](http://www.w3schools.com/html/html5_syntax.asp) and check your files (you can also use the [HTML validator](https://validator.w3.org)).

+## Extra extra (bonus assignment :star: ):

+- Add one of the following to your page:
+    - An animation using CSS keyframes
+    - SVG

 ```
 How to hand in your homework
 • create a folder on your computer called "homework1"